Las Marías, Puerto Rico: Government

 Like all municipalities in Puerto Rico, Las Marías is administered by a mayor.
 The current mayor is Edwin Soto Santiago, from the New Progressive Party (PNP).
-Soto Santiago was elected during the 2016 general election, having previously served office from 1997 to 2013.
+Soto Santiago was re-elected during the 2016 general election, having previously served office from 1997 to 2013.

-The municipality belongs to the Puerto Rico Senatorial District IV, which is represented by two senators.
-In 2016, Luis Daniel Muñiz Cortés and Evelyn Vázquez were elected as District Senators.
+The city belongs to the Puerto Rico Senatorial district IV, which is represented by two Senators.
+In 2024, Jeison Rosa and Karen Michelle Román Rodríguez were elected as District Senators, while Emilio Carlo was elected the District Representative.

 Transportation

 There are 13 bridges in Las Marías.

 Symbols

 The municipio has an official flag and coat of arms.

 Flag

-The flag is divided by an imaginary diagonal line whose ends are the upper left angle of the flag and the opposite lower angle.
+The flag is divided by a diagonal line whose ends are the upper left angle of the flag and the opposite lower angle.
 The upper part is yellow and the lower half is green.
 The yellow portion represents the sun bathing the town and the green portion represents the nature and vegetation of the municipality.